-The Broadway cast recording of Girl From the North Country will be released on August 20, 2021.
+The Broadway cast recording of Girl From the North Country is also now available.
 The cast recording was recorded in March 2020, days before all Broadway theatres were forced to shut due to the pandemic.

 Get ready for perhaps the most unique ‘jukebox’ musical experience to have ever graced the Great White Way, folks.
 Although Irish playwright Conor McPherson’s Girl from the North Country showcases around twenty classic songs by music legend Bob Dylan, the gently gripping and original story follows a gathering of diverse characters in Duluth, Minnesota in 1934 amidst the harrowing effects of the Great Depression.
 Duluth is, of course, Bob Dylan’s hometown and fans will be anything but depressed after hearing the talented cast’s renditions of his hits, beautifully orchestrated and arranged by Simon Hale, including “Like A Rolling Stone,” “Make You Feel My Love,” “Hurricane,” and “Forever Young,” just to name a few.